earthly/website/blog/_posts/2023-03-14-what-is-nix.md

 ## What About That OS?

-Up to this point, we’ve focused mainly on the Nix Package manager and the Nix language, but many of the people I talked to were just as excited about NixOS.
+Up to this point, we've focused mainly on the Nix Package manager and the Nix language, but many of the people I talked to were just as excited about NixOS.

 Jeff Zellner is a Director of Engineering at [FireHydrant](https://firehydrant.com/).
-He doesn’t use Nix for work, but runs NixOS at home:
+He doesn't use Nix for work, but runs NixOS at home:

 {% include quotes/what_is_nix/jeff_zellner.html %}